italoag/bloco-wallet-manager/README.md

 - [License](#license)

 ### Introduction
-**BLOCO Wallet Manager** is a command-line interface (CLI) application designed to manage cryptocurrency wallets compatible with the Ethereum network and adhering to the KeyStoreV3 standard.
+**BLOCO Wallet** is a command-line interface (CLI) application designed to manage cryptocurrency wallets compatible with the Ethereum network and adhering to the KeyStoreV3 standard.
 Developed in GoLang, BLOCO provides a Terminal User Interface (TUI) for seamless wallet management.
 Future integrations will include external vaults such as Hashicorp Vault, Amazon KMS, Cloud HSM, and Azure Key Vault.

 ### Features
 - **Wallet Management**